Skip to main content

 1. Register an event listener and handler

-The topi Elements library comes with its own implementation of addEventListener
+topi Elements has its own implementation of addEventListener for registering an event handler:

 const topi = new TopiElements({